Stay informed Subscribe to our Blog

-One of the key cloud storage offerings on Amazon Web Services is the EBS volume.
+One of the key cloud storage offerings on Amazon Web Services is the Amazon EBS volume.

-EBS offers persistent storage, and each EBS volume comes with a “DeleteOnTermination” flag that, if marked false, will not delete the volume on instance termination.
+Amazon EBS offers persistent storage, and each volume comes with a “DeleteOnTermination” flag that, if marked false, will not delete the volume on instance termination.

-This process continued for a few hours, resulting in the launch of more than 50 new instances.
-Each instance had an EBS volume of 200 GB and none of them were deleted on instance termination.
+This process continued for a few hours, resulting in the launch of more than 50 new Amazon EC2 instances.
+Each instance had an Amazon EBS volume of 200 GB and none of them were deleted on instance termination.

 The Unutilized Volumes Solution

 To solve a non-utilization problem such as the one described above, the extra volumes have to be deleted.
 Below, you can read more on how to write a script that will help automate the task of finding unutilized volumes (any volume in an available state) and deleting them.